SinggihPurba21/SinggihPurba21/ideas/thinking.md

 Consider adding unit tests for critical functions to ensure code reliability.
 Explore creating a README.md with a clear explanation of the project's purpose and how to use it.

+1. Consider adding a CONTRIBUTING.md file to outline how others can contribute.
+2. Explore GitHub Actions for CI/CD or automated testing.